nickwells/progtools/mkProgDir/_mkProgDir.NOTES.md

 ## mkProgDir \- Template files \- generated
-To generate a file that is not just a copy of the template file, add the suffix &apos;\.mkProgDirGen&apos; to the name of the file\.
+To generate a file that is not just a copy of the template file, add the suffix &apos;\-\-mkProgDir\-Generate&apos; to the name of the file\.
 The contents of the file will then be passed through macro substitution before being copied into the target directory\.
 The name of the resulting file will be the name of the template file but with the suffix removed\.
 The following macro substitutions are allowed: